jessmar94/CV/README.md

 ## Jess Marais

-As someone who likes to undertake new challenges, I recently had a career change and joined a 16-week software development bootcamp at Makers Academy.
-I'm only at the start of my journey now, but hope, at the end of this experience, to be looking for a <b> Full Stack Junior Developer </b> role where I can consolidate and extend my skills.
+As someone who has played and studied music for most of their life, I have trained to be analytical, logical, diligent and creative.
+I feel that it is this combination of skills which has and will continue to provide the foundations upon which I hope to flourish as a software developer.

-After graduating from Oxford University with a degree in Music, I worked my way up to Operations Manager at Deliveroo over two years.
-I then took on the role of Head of Operations at LeSalon, a tech-beauty startup, where I built up my own team and worked closely with the CTO and developers.
-This exposure to tech really drove my desire to learn to code - I want to be a part of the building, testing and fixing, no longer just a stakeholder.
+After graduating from Oxford University with a degree in Music, I had the opportunity to join an exciting and rapidly growing startup - Deliveroo.
+Over the course of two years, I received two promotions which ultimately led me to running a team of about 40 people as Operations Manager.
+Following this, I moved to LeSalon, a tech-beauty startup, where I built up my own team and worked closely with the CTO and developers.
+This exposure to tech really drove my desire to learn to code and join Makers Academy software development bootcamp.
+I am an ambitious <b> Full Stack Junior Developer </b> who wants to be a part of the building, testing and fixing process; no longer just a stakeholder.

+<b>Tech Skills:</b> Ruby, JavaScript, HTML, CSS, Rails, jQuery, Sinatra, React, Bootstrap, PostgreSQL

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-- Experience
-- Achievements
-- Evidence

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Excellent Communication Skills

-During my time as Operations Manager at Deliveroo, I presented weekly to my team of 40 on KPIs, strategy and departmental and company updates.
-I also used this meeting as an opportunity to run Q+A sessions with my team, addressing any queries or concerns they might have had.
+During my time as Operations Manager at Deliveroo, I presented weekly to my team of about 40 on KPIs, strategy and departmental and company updates.
+I also used this meeting as an opportunity to address any queries or concerns and drive engagement, often in creative ways that could be a bit embarassing...
+I once rapped 'Fresh Prince of Bel Air' in front of my team as a result of them exceededing their performance target for that week.
 At LeSalon, I was accountable for writing the monthly board reports on key operational KPIs and financial metrics to indicate business performance.

-#### Calm and Focussed under Pressure

 #### Analytical

-#### Fast Learner

 I impressed my manager, the CEO, at LeSalon with the speed at which I was able to pick up data analysis skills; in particular, using BI tools such as Chartio and SQL.
 I was responsible for aggregating user data to enable centralised reporting, as well as querying datasets to inform strategic decisions.
 Many of the reports that I built, particularly those focussed around company KPIs, were used across the business on a daily basis.

+#### Thrives under Pressure

+Despite my relative lack of seniority as Senior Operations Associate and then Operations Manager at Deliveroo, I was entrusted to oversee the strategy and execution of the manner in which my team dealt with rider issues.
+Cases often involved highly sensitive issues, such as those surrounding employment law, that had a significant impact on the affected individual.
+There were times when there was a remarkable amount of pressure and responsibility placed on me.
+However, I was able to stay calm and focussed and collaborated effectively with the comms and legal teams to ensure the appropriate response was always achieved.

 #### Additional Skills

-- Foreign languages: Intermediate French
+- Agile, test driven development, pair programming
 - Musical instruments: Voice, Piano and French Horn

 ## Education